jagaapple/marubatsu.js/README.md

 ```

 ### `validate(value: any)`
 Returns a failed rule and its error message.
+This executor immediately stops to check rules when a validation is failed in order
+to improve performance, so returns only one error message.

 - `value: any` ...
 The target value